-Oil and gas prices reached ten-year highs during the middle of 2022 and experienced moderate declines and volatility during the remainder of 2022.
-Global demand for oil and gas continues to recover as supply has been disrupted by regional conflicts.
-We expect oil and gas prices will remain robust for the near term, which should lead to higher customer spending for the industry.
-However, despite the current strong commodity price environment, there remain headwinds to commodity price stability, including those regional conflicts, high inflation and in particular governments' and central banks' efforts to taper economic growth, COVID-related uncertainties, various governmental and customer ESG initiatives and continued shifting of resource allocation to renewable energy.
-We expect these factors will continue to contribute to commodity price volatility and may temper customer spending for oil and gas projects.
+Oil prices came down from their highs in 2022 but have remained robust during 2023.
+Global demand for oil continues to experience growth, and we expect the current market conditions will maintain continued customer spending for the industry.
+Despite the current commodity price environment, uncertainties to commodity price stability persist, including regional conflicts, unrest in the Middle East, OPEC+ decisions, various governmental and customer sustainability initiatives and continued shifting of resource allocation to renewable energy.
+We expect these factors will continue to contribute to commodity price volatility with the potential to temper customer spending for oil and gas projects.

-We maximize production of remaining oil and gas reserves for our customers primarily in our Well Intervention segment.
+We maximize production of existing oil and gas reserves for our customers primarily in our Well Intervention segment.
 Historically, drilling rigs have been the asset class used for offshore well intervention work, and rig day rates are a pricing indicator for our services.
 Our customers have used drilling rigs on existing long-term contracts (rig overhang) to perform well intervention work instead of new drilling activities.
 Current volumes of work, rig utilization rates, the day rates quoted by drilling rig contractors and existing rig overhang affect the utilization and/or rates we can achieve for our assets and services.